 Coercive control, though often less visible than physical abuse, can have profound and lasting effects on victims.
 Its subtle and persistent nature makes it a particularly insidious form of abuse that can undermine a person’s self-esteem, independence, and overall well-being.
 The impact of coercive control can persist long after the relationship ends, affecting personal goals, mental health, and future relationships.

-If you or someone you know is struggling with the effects of coercive control, don’t wait for the situation to worsen.
+If you or someone you know is struggling with the effects of coercive control, do not wait for the situation to worsen.
 Ziegler Law Group, LLC is here to help navigate the complexities of your case with compassion and expertise.
 Contact us today at 973-533-1100 for a confidential consultation and take the first step towards reclaiming your life and well-being.